amysw13/Remote_sensing_GIS_coral_bleaching/README.md

 Handed in assessment – 2000-word max

-Your write up is essentially split into 3 sections: 1. a 10-year averaged to one year / month averaged temperature comparison (DAI) to set the scene (\~600 words), 2.
-A DAI section focused on temperature differences between bleached and unbleached sites (\~600 words).
+Your write up is essentially split into 3 sections:

+1.  a 10-year averaged to one year / month averaged temperature comparison (DAI) to set the scene (\~600 words),
+2. A DAI section focused on temperature differences between bleached and unbleached sites (\~600 words),
 3.  a discussion of how management strategies may use such information and its strengths and weaknesses (\~600 words).

 **Upload to Faser by Friday (week 32) 7th May 4pm 2021.**

 ## Acknowledgements:

-This practical is based on a practical initially developed by David Suggett and Etienne Low-Décarie.
+This practical is based on a practical initially developed by Dr David Suggett and Dr Etienne Low-Décarie.

 ## Further reading